 You’re working hard to market your company.
 You’re writing your product descriptions, optimizing your images, and mastering most of the other elements of effective search engine optimization (SEO).

-Still, if you’re like many business owners, one aspect of SEO could be giving you trouble: meta descriptions.
+Still, if you’re like many business owners, one aspect of ecommerce SEO could be giving you trouble: meta descriptions.
 This guide covers how to write compelling meta descriptions and optimize your site for search.

 What is a meta description?

-A meta description is meta tag that acts as a 155-160 characters summary that describes your webpage’s content.
+A meta description is an HTML meta tag that acts as a 155 to 160 characters summary that describes your webpage’s content.
 It’s the snippet of text that appears below your page title.

 Search engines show it in search results when the meta description also includes the keywords being searched.
-Unlike the page title, meta descriptions are not a ranking factor, but they do entice users to click through to a page and are part of effective on page SEO.
+Unlike the page title, meta descriptions are not an SEO ranking factor, but they do entice users to click through to a page and are part of effective on-page SEO.
 You’ll see them in a page’s code as <meta name="description" content=, followed by the written description.

-When you type a search query into Google, let’s use “temporary tattoos” as an example, you’re led to a search engine results page (SERP).
+When you type a search query into Google—let’s use “temporary tattoos” as an example—the algorithm displays results on the search engine results page (SERP).

-This page is extremely complicated, but for now let’s ignore all the ads, images, and videos, in favor of the more traditional organic search results.
+This page is extremely complicated, but for now let’s ignore all the Shopping ads, images, and videos in favor of the more traditional organic search results.

-The blue words at the top are the “Title Tag.”
-They’re the title of the web page.
-Below them you’ll see a description of no more than ~155 characters.
+The blue words at the top are the “title tag.”
+They’re the title of the webpage.
+Below them you’ll see a page description of no more than 155 characters.
 This is the meta description.

-All together, it’s just twenty one words.
 Clever naming helps Death Wish Coffee pack a punch here.
-With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and what defines its brand (hardcore, but tongue-in-cheek about it).
+With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and its defining brand feature (hardcore, but tongue-in-cheek about it).

 - Selling spatulas?
 Let the reader know that this spatula will make cooking so much easier.

-For a good example of a persuasive meta description, let’s check out the search result for So Worth Loving’s stickers.
+For a good example of a persuasive meta description, let’s check out the search result for So Worth Loving stickers:

-Immediately and in all-caps, the description makes you realize that a lot of stickers don’t last as long as you want them to.
-Then, SWL promises that their stickers solve that problem.
+Immediately, and in all caps, the description makes you realize that a lot of stickers don’t last as long as you want them to.
+Then, SWL promises that its stickers solve that problem.

 Capitalizing the meta description is a bold move, and I certainly wouldn’t recommend capitalizing the whole thing.
 But here it works, because the capitalization doesn’t seem like it’s there just to grab attention.
 It also does the work of separating the note from the rest of the text.
 After the note, this description works well because it keeps the focus on the reader.

-You do need to give some idea of what differentiates the product—So Worth Loving does this by emphasizing the durability and by letting its site name suggest that the sticker is going to be really, really cool.
+You do need to give some idea of what differentiates the product.
+So Worth Loving does this by emphasizing durability and by letting its site name suggest that its stickers are going to be really, really cool.
 But after that, it’s all about letting the customer visualize themselves with the product.

 The description suggests the joy a buyer might get when they see the sticker as a “best little reminder,” offering various ways the sticker could easily fit into their life: “Stick them on your car, laptop, water bottle, wherever you want to see them.”

-Though some SEO experts will tell you to make sure your meta descriptions all finish with complete sentences, the half-sentence can do wonders for your click-through rate.
+Though some SEO experts will tell you to make sure your meta descriptions all finish with complete sentences, a half-sentence can do wonders for your click-through rate (CTR).

 If you’re going to use this strategy, it’s good to get your meta description as close to the rough 155-character limit as possible.